ratmod/ratmod.github.io/docs/game-types.md

 - You cannot see the other team players but you can hear them.

 Vote for this game type if it available with `\cv custom th`

+## FFA with All Weapons (FFA_AW)

+This is a cross between Clan Arena and Free For All (Deathmatch).
+Players spawn with all weapons and a full stack of health and armor.
+There are no items on the map.
+In order to win you need to reach the frag limit *or* have the most points when the timer is up.

+Vote for this game type if it available with `\cv custom ffa_aw`

 ## Duel with Equalized Ping (dueleq)